Reaves, Fox score 2 each as Rangers beat Maple Leafs 6-3

 Marner made it 2-0 just 46 seconds later with a power-play goal.
 It was Marner’s eighth of the season and first on the power play in 101 games.

-Reaves got the Rangers on the scoreboard with his 50th career goal and first since being acquired by the Rangers from Vegas in July.
+Reaves got the Rangers on the scoreboard with 7:08 left in the first with his 50th career goal.
+He had one in 37 games with the Golden Knights last season.

-Bunting restored Toronto’s two-goal lead nearly 5 minutes later on a fortuitous deflection on an odd-man rush as Matthews’ shot rebounded off Sheskterkin and then off Bunting’s knee and in.
+Bunting restored Toronto’s two-goal lead nearly 5 minutes later on a fortuitous deflection on an odd-man rush.

 STATS